- Published on

 The Knowledge That Was Lost

-I started my career in Stockholm around 2010, learning from some of the greatest data architects in the industry.
+I started my career in Stockholm around 2010, learning from experienced data architects who took modeling seriously.
 Data modeling wasn't optional - it was foundational.
-Every data professional learned Kimball's dimensional modeling, Inmon's enterprise warehouses, normal forms, ensemble techniques like Data Vault, Focal and Anchor modeling.
+Every data professional learned Kimball's dimensional modeling, Inmon's enterprise warehouses, normal forms, ensemble modeling techniques like Data Vault.
 We understood that how you structured data mattered as much as what you captured.

 These weren't abstract theories but proven patterns for building systems that could grow without collapsing under complexity.
 Proper modeling meant source system changes didn't cascade chaotically.
 Business logic lived in well-defined places.
 New team members understood the system by examining the model.